 La Luz Trail

-One of the most challenging and best known trails in the Sandias, La Luz takes hikers nearly 9 miles one way up the eastern face of the Sandia Mountains, from the base to the crest.
+One of the most challenging and best-known trails in the Sandias, La Luz takes hikers nearly 9 miles one way up the eastern face of the Sandia Mountains, from the base to the crest.
 Although one of the most popular trails in the mountain range, the 3,200 foot vertical climb comes with challenging terrain, and hikers should be prepared with water, food and time to complete the hike before dark.
 La Luz features terrain ranging from high-desert dirt-packed trail, to rocky scrambles, and dense forest in between.

 To take this hike as a 9-mile trek, hikers can make the climb up the mountain to the crest, and ride the Sandia Peak Aerial Tramway back down the mountain.
 If choosing this route, you’ll want to make sure to leave a car at the Tramway parking lot at the base of the mountain, and begin your hike from the trailhead in that parking area.
 Some hikers prefer to make the 15-17-mile round trip, but make sure you are prepared for the trail’s mileage and challenges along the way.